cctsbs24059/devops_sandbox1/README.md

-Book Catalog API
+📚 Book Catalog API

 A Django REST Framework–based API for managing a catalog of books, integrated with a CI/CD pipeline using GitHub Actions, containerized with Docker, and deployable on Kubernetes (via K3d) with GitOps workflow automation using Argo CD.

-1. Features:
+🚀 Features

 RESTful CRUD API for managing books.